mdfranz/dc-state-of-stack-2026-go-mcp/src/slide-content.md

 * **Last 2.5 years** — building blue-team security agents
 * **This talk** — lessons from CrowdStrike, Chronicle, Coralogix, and more

+> built a dedicated dozen MCP servers in Go, Rust, or Python in 2026

 # Slide 3: Why MCP?

 USB for agentw with  well-understood challenges: